CodyAdam/codyadm/src/pages/projects/2019-11-17-Hackathon-Insomnihack.md

 ---
 layout: ../../layouts/ProjectLayout.astro
-title: Hackathon Insomni'Hack 3.0 2019
+title: Participating in Hackathon Insomni'Hack 3.0 2019
 date: 2019/11/17
 sumary: A 24h hackathon hosted by Capgemini.
 The goal is to find a innovative solution to a problem.
 tags: